QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

       - E     |      - F
 ```

-Or we can move the left pointer one node further, which means a deletion.
+Or we can move the left pointer by one node, which means a deletion.

 ```diff
 - - A